OSGeo/PROJ/docs/source/operations/projections/airocean.rst

    proj-string: ``+proj=airocean``

 .. note::
-   The airocean map of the whole globe has an extent of approximatelly :math:`[0, 0, 17404000, 36844000]` in meters.
-Although the airocean map has no true up or down, the choice was made to lay it out vertically, from Antartica to Australia.
+   The airocean map of the whole globe has an extent of approximately :math:`[0, 0, 17404000, 36844000]` in meters.
+Although the airocean map has no true up or down, the choice was made to lay it out vertically, from Antarctica to Australia.

 Parameters